w3c/display_errata/README.md

 # Using Github issues to handle errata in Recommendations

+## Introduction

+The [W3C Process errata management](https://www.w3.org/2018/Process-20180201/#errata) indicates that Working Groups must keep a record as errors are reported by readers and implementers.
+Such error reports should be processed no less frequently than quarterly.
+Readers of the Recommendation should be able easily to find and see the errata that apply to that specific Recommendation with their associated tests.
+Working Groups decide how to document errata.
+The best practice is a document that identifies itself as based on the Recommendation text and clearly identifies the errata and any proposed corrections; other approaches include various forms of an errata page, possibly auto-generated from a database.

+This repository intends to harmonize how Groups document errata by establishing a workflow to process errors reported by readers and implementers and facilitates the update of errata pages.

+The workflow described below is applicable to Recommendations maintained by Working Groups as well as Recommendations without a Working Group (the Working Group was closed).
+Note that a correction, created within the context of a Working Group or without one, can only become part of the Recommendation by the process for [Revising a Recommendation](https://www.w3.org/2018/Process-20180201/#errata).

+## This repository

-This is a simple file with some associated scripts to handle Errata for published Recommendations.
+This repository contains a simple file with some associated scripts to handle and document errata for published Recommendations.
 The "model" is as follows:

-* Errata are raised and managed in a github repository (“errata repository” in what follows).
-This often means re-using the repository used by a Working Group, but that is not required.
+* Errata are raised and managed in a GitHub repository (“errata repository” in what follows).
+This often means re-using the repository used by a Working Group, if one exists.
+If one or more individuals wishes to use this model for a Recommendation which does not have a draft in the W3C GitHub repository, please send an inquiry to the [W3C webmaster](webreq@w3.org) so that he can create one for you.
 * There is a selected group of administrators (not only the team…) that can change the labels for issues in the repository.

 Note that the workflow describes the case whereby a single repository is used for several documents.
 In case the Working Group follows the separate repository per document model, an errata file must be installed separately for each document.